 The organization, Better Organizing to Win Legalization Political Action Committee (BOWL PAC), has been launched to oppose the re-election of opponents of federal cannabis legalization.

-Led by the former Political Director of the National Organization for the Reform of Marijuana Laws (NORML) Justin Strekal, BOWL PAC will work to influence congressional elections and advance federal cannabis legalization.
+It is led by the former Political Director of the National Organization for the Reform of Marijuana Laws (NORML) Justin Strekal.
+BOWL PAC will work to influence congressional elections and advance federal cannabis legalization.

 “It is time to take the gloves off when it comes to addressing the minority of Members of Congress who are standing in the way of commonsense efforts to end the senseless and cruel policy of marijuana criminalization,” Strekal said.

 BOWL PAC plans to raise money to donate to pro-cannabis candidates.
 Especially those running against those who do not believe in cannabis legalization, known as prohibitionists.
 They plan to engage in director-to-voter communications regarding the differences they’ll see on the November ballot.

 “Members of Congress are by default given a free pass and not challenged that their actions are in direct contrast to the will of the voters,” he said.